sifis-home/wp3-solutions/README.md

 sudo apt-get install mysql-server
 ```

-Then place a file under ace/db.pwd with the database root password.
+Then place a file under ace/db.pwd and group-applications/db.pwd with the database root password.

 ### Updating the JCE (Java Cryptography Extensions)